diseraluca/diseraluca.github.io/_posts/2019-02-21-chronicle-of-learning.md

 ## They're comin' outta the goddamn walls!

-So, what the hell is a Tummys?
+So, what the hell is a *Tummys*?
-Well, Tummys is my will-be { or so I hope } toy language that acts as a DSL for deterministic Turing Machines.
+Well, *Tummys* is my will-be { or so I hope } toy language that acts as a DSL for deterministic **Turing Machines**.
-There are some design seeds that I chose for Tummys:
+There are some design seeds that I chose for *Tummys*:

 * { Almost } everything is a TM.
 * The basic programming paradigm is based on TMs'composition, akin to functional composition.